Bladder Infection (cont.)

 - Find a local Doctor in your town

-What is the treatment for a bladder infection?
+What are treatment options and medications for a bladder infection?

-Bladder muscle spasm and bladder inflammation are responsible for some of the symptoms associated with bladder infection such as, bladder pain and dysuria.
-Pyridium (phenazopyridine) is a medication often used to treat symptoms of painful urination due to bladder infection.
+Bladder muscle spasm and bladder inflammation are responsible for some of the symptoms associated with bladder infection, such as bladder pain, urinary frequency, urgency, and dysuria.
+Phenazopyridine (Pyridium) is a medication often used to treat symptoms of painful urination due to bladder infection.
+Other similar medications are available over the counter.

 Find out what women really need.